 We have found Bravecto to be an effective, safe, and convenient preventative for our canine patients.
 This medication is a flavored soft chew we have found most dogs enjoy AND you will only have to be administer it once every 3 months!

-If you have a cat that spends time outdoors, we have Frontline Plus and, as soon as it is available, a topical form of Bravecto made specifically for our feline friends.
-This topical will also be more convenient, as you only need to apply it once every 3 months, rather than monthly!
+If you have a cat that spends time outdoors, we have Frontline Plus and, as soon as it is available, a topical form of Bravecto made specifically for our feline friends. **Update!
+As of spring 2018 we have Bravecto for cats! ** This topical will also be more convenient, as you only need to apply it once every 3 months, rather than monthly!

 You can call us anytime to get your dog’s Bravecto for the season.
 If your pets are current on their annual wellness exam, we can get it ready for you very quickly.
 You can request their doses for the entire season, or just ask us to send a reminder for the next dose!